smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

     record.

-- **Type A** = Automatic Tracking: Is used to register a primary job or sub-job for the purpose of providing the \"Aut-track sub-jobs\" code to the LSAM Job Tracking routines.
-The \"automatic track sub jobs\" flag can be used to select (value \"A\") or prevent (value
-    \"P\") automatic tracking of individual jobs or sub-groups of jobs.
+- **Type A** = Automatic Tracking: Is used to register a primary job or sub-job for the purpose of providing the "Aut-track sub-jobs" code to the LSAM Job Tracking routines.
+The "automatic track sub jobs" flag can be used to select (value "A") or prevent (value "P") automatic tracking of individual jobs or sub-groups of jobs.
-    A job that is not otherwise selected for automatic tracking will be sent to OpCon for automatic tracking if the Type code is \"A\" and the Aut-track sub-jobs code is also \"A\".
+    A job that is not otherwise selected for automatic tracking will be sent to OpCon for automatic tracking if the Type code is "A" and the Aut-track sub-jobs code is also "A".
 An A-A Job Tracking Parameters record works the same in the LSAM as a Type T record, in that the LSAM will intercept an independently submitted job, no matter who started this job.
-The LSAM will send a \$JOB:TRACK event to OpCon, and OpCon will add it to the named schedule.
+The LSAM will send a $JOB:TRACK event to OpCon, and OpCon will add it to the named schedule.
 The OpCon response to that external event command will depend on whether the job was pre-configured in an OpCon job master record, or not.
-When there is no matching job master record for the job in the named OpCon schedule, that is when \"automatic\" tracking occurs, because OpCon will add a daily (only) job record to the OpCon database.
+When there is no matching job master record for the job in the named OpCon schedule, that is when "automatic" tracking occurs, because OpCon will add a daily (only) job record to the OpCon database.

 #### Rapid Implementation of OpCon Tracking